Safety – Good to Know

 Drivers must pay attention when encountering:

-Sheep on the road: If drivers encounter sheep on the road, they must slow down and honk the horn as this will make the sheep run to the side of the road.
+Sheep on the road: If drivers encounter sheep on the road, they must slow down and gently honk the horn as this will alert the sheep to run to the side of the road.
 If they notice that a sheep is on one side of the road and a lamb on the other side, they should expect that the sheep or the lamb will run to the other side.
 If a driver hits a sheep, they must call 112.
 Drivers can be held liable for hitting sheep.

 Single-lane bridges: Single-lane bridges must be approached slowly and with caution.
 The general rule is that the car closer to the bridge has the right of way.
+After that, vehicles on each side take turns crossing.
+Have a look at this video to familiarize yourself with single-lane bridge safety.

 Driving in the Central Highlands

-Before driving on F-roads, tourists must check the conditions of their rental car agreement to see whether they are allowed to drive on F-roads or not.
+Before driving on F-roads, tourists must always check the conditions of their rental car agreement to see whether they are allowed to drive on F-roads or not.

 During winter, the Icelandic Highlands are impassable.
 Most of the roads open between late May and late June (depending on the weather).